bbkane/www.bbkane.com/content/blog/Cli-Project-Notes/index.md

 +++
-title = "Go Project Notes"
+title = "CLI Project Notes"
 date = 2023-12-27
-aliases = [ "blog/go-notes/"]
+aliases = [ "/blog/go-project-notes/", "blog/go-notes/" ]
 +++

 > Engineering is programming integrated over time - [Titus Winters](https://abseil.io/blog/20171004-cppcon-plenary)

  # Motivation

-I'm managing [enough Go side projects](https://github.com/bbkane/) now that they have "weight" - I'm duplicating and modifying config files for each repo, writing a buncha READMEs, and setting up dependency management.
+I'm managing [enough side projects](https://github.com/bbkane/) now that they have "weight" - I'm duplicating and modifying config files for each repo, writing a buncha READMEs, and setting up dependency management.
 I need to keep my side projects maintainable (over years) and fun during my limited time and energy to hack on them, or I'm going to run out of steam.

-In particular, I want the following qualities from my Go projects:
+In particular, I want the following qualities from my projects:

 - A pleasure to use
   - good docs/READMEs